yar3333/meta-serializer/README.md

 Serializer:
  * support special phpdoc annotations: `@ignore`, `@ignoreNull` and `@renameTo` (see example);
  * override `onRecursiveObjectReferenceDetected` if need (throws exception by default);
+ * override `serializeValue`  to support additional types;
- * catch `MetaDeserializerException` to detect deserialization errors.
+ * catch `MetaSerializerException` to detect deserialization errors.

 Deserializer:
  * use type from @var phpdoc (specify full class name with namespace like `\MyNamespace\MyNestedClass` or `\DateTime`);